Shounak/SeventyFiveHardApp/README.md

 # SeventyFiveHardApp
-A private app for the 75 Hard challenge
+An iOS app for the 75 Hard challenge